 Tooth fractures can range from minor chipping to large breaks at the root.
 We utilize dental x-rays to diagnose, locate, and measure the extent of tooth fracture.
 If you have recently fractured a tooth, rinse it with water and apply cold compresses to reduce swelling.

-If the tooth is broken in half, locate and save any broken tooth fragments and stabilize the remaining portion of the tooth by gently biting on a towel or handkerchief to control bleeding.
-If it is determined that your fractured or cracked tooth is the result of a more complex problem such as a bite disorder, we will recommend appropriate treatment to repair damage and address concerns.
+If the tooth is broken in half, locate and save any broken tooth fragments.
+You can stabilize the remaining portion of the tooth by gently biting on a towel or handkerchief to control bleeding.
+If your fractured or cracked tooth is the result of a more complex problem such as a bite disorder, we’ll recommend appropriate treatment to repair damage and address concerns.

 Displaced Teeth

 Displaced teeth may seem elongated or shorter, rotated, sideways, or pushed forward and backward.
 The sooner that we can evaluate the site, the easier it may be to bring the tooth back into proper alignment.
-We will also evaluate the displaced tooth periodically to determine if a root canal procedure or tooth extraction is needed.
+We will also evaluate the displaced tooth periodically to determine if you need a root canal procedure or tooth extraction.

 If one of your upper teeth hangs down or a lower tooth rises up, you can try to reposition your tooth using pressure from your finger.
 It is possible to stabilize the tooth by gently biting on a towel or handkerchief.
 You can do the same if one of your teeth is pushed back or pulled forward.